-- A. Determining Home Team: The home team in tournament games shall be determined according to the following procedure: - 1) The highest seeded team in each Regional and Sectional round game shall be the home team and shall bat last.
-The Regional and/or Sectional Host management shall determine the team benches (dugout).
-If no sectional complex has been used in that sectional, home team will be determined by a flip of the coin with the bottom team in the bracket calling the flip. - 2) In the Super-Sectional game, the team from the bottom bracket shall call the coin flip.
-The Super-Sectional host management shall determine the team benches (dugout). - 3) In the state final tournament, at a meeting of the coaches of the teams participating in the state final tournament, home team privileges shall be determined by a coin flip.
-Home team privileges for all state final tournament games shall be determined at this meeting.
+- A. Determining Home Team: The home team in tournament games shall be determined according to the following procedure: - 1.
+In all Regional games, the highest seeded team is the home team.
+The Regional host school local management shall determine the team benches (dugout). - 2.
+In Sectionals that feed from Regionals, the home team in each Sectional semifinal contest and the Sectional final game will be determined by a coin flip, which will be called by the team from the bottom of the bracket.
+The Sectional host school/local management shall determine the team benches (dugout). - 3.
+In Sectional complexes, the home team in each Sectional semifinal contest and the Sectional final game will be determined by the highest seed.
+The Sectional host school/local management shall determine the team benches (dugout). - 4.
+In Super-Sectional games, the home team in each contest will be determined by a coin flip, which will be called by the team from the bottom of the bracket.
+The host school/local management shall determine the team benches (dugout). - 5.
+In the State Final tournament, at a meeting of the coaches of the teams participating in the State Final tournament, home team privileges shall be determined by a coin flip.
+Home team privileges for all State Final tournament games shall be determined at this meeting.
 The visiting team shall occupy the first base team bench (dugout) and the home team shall occupy the third base team bench (dugout).
-In the event the coach of the participating team(s) is not in attendance at this meeting, the state final manager shall conduct the appropriate coin flip(s) to determine home team for all state final tournament games. - B. Rules of Play: The current National Federation Rules Book is adopted as the official rules of play for the series of tournaments.
+In the event the coach of the participating team(s) is not in attendance at this meeting, the State Final manager shall conduct the appropriate coin flip(s) to determine home team for all State Final tournament games.
+The team from the bottom of the bracket shall call the coin toss.